 - Zinnia ‘Red Spider’ – This variety comes from Zinnia tenuifolia, one of the 22 recognized species of zinnias.
 Its single red flowers are borne on compact stems that reach between 2 and 3 feet tall.

-Yellow zinnias have strong associations with friendship.
+Yellow flowers symbolize associations with friendship.
 According to Victorian symbolism, yellow zinnias were messages of platonic love and affection for friends.
 If you missed one of your friends, a yellow zinnia was seen as the perfect way to let them know.
 Yellow zinnias can also represent energy and joy.

 Here are a couple of yellow zinnia varieties: